Frequently Asked Questions

 1. What is Gold Label Virgin Coconut Oil?

-Gold Label Virgin Coconut Oil is our highest quality organic Virgin Coconut Oil.
-It is hand crafted in small batches by family producers, using the traditional method of coconut oil extraction and production, much has it has been done for thousands of years.
-It is our premium label organic Virgin Coconut Oil.
+Gold Label Virgin Coconut Oil is our highest quality Virgin Coconut Oil.
+It is hand crafted in small batches by family producers, using the traditional method of coconut oil extraction and production, much as it has been done for thousands of years.
+It is our premium label Virgin Coconut Oil.
 Read more about our Gold Label Virgin Coconut Oil here

 2. Is your Gold Label Virgin Coconut Oil organic?